shmuhammad2004/crashcoursepython/README.md

 # Python Crash Course

-This is a python crash course notebook and vedio recording.
+This is a python crash course notebook sessions we had and vedio recording.

 | Chapter | Notebook | Recording |